-Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to the class meeting.
-Please save the confirmation email as you’ll use it to access your course via Zoom on each scheduled date and time.
+Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to each class meeting.
+Please save the confirmation email as you’ll use it to access all sessions of your course via Zoom.

 After receiving an MA in fine art from Central Saint Martins, Saskia Wilson-Brown co-directed the Silver Lake Film Festival and ran international filmmaker outreach at Al Gore’s Current TV while producing initiatives around new models in the arts.
 In 2012, her interest in multivalent practices led her to create The Institute for Art and Olfaction (IAO), a non-profit devoted to access and experimentation in the field of perfumery.
 Through the IAO, she has launched projects with institutions such as Pulitzer Foundation, Getty Institute, Hammer Museum, Wallace Collection, New Mexico Highlands University, and many more.
 In 2013, she launched the Art and Olfaction Awards, an international awards mechanism for independent perfumers, and in 2018 she launched Open Sourcing Smell Culture, an initiative devoted to open source principles in perfumery.
 She recently served as a visiting lecturer at the Royal College of Art in London, and is currently producing a new radio show called Perfume on the Radio, finishing a documentary about ownership and historic reconstruction in the field of perfumery while pursuing a PhD about the historic and contemporary relationship between perfume, access and power.

-In most cases, instructors will use Google Classroom to communicate with students outside of class.
-While students aren’t required to use Classroom, instructors will be using this platform to post resources, discussion questions, or assignments.
+Instructors may use Google Classroom to communicate with students outside of class.
+While students aren’t required to use Google Classroom, instructors may use this platform to post resources, discussion questions, or assignments.
 This platform also offers a space for students to connect with one another about course material between sessions.

-We provide closed captioning for all of our courses, as well as transcripts upon request.
-Please reach out to us at email@example.com if you have any questions, requests, or access needs.
+We provide closed captioning for all of our courses and can share transcripts upon request.
+Please reach out to us at email@example.com if you have any questions, requests, or accessibility needs.

-There are 23 spots available on this experience.
+There are 30 spots available on this experience.

-Mon, Jul 18, 20227:00 p.m.–8:30 p.m.$215
+Mon, Jul 18, 20227:00 p.m.–9:00 p.m.$215

-Mon, Aug 15, 20227:00 p.m.–8:30 p.m.$215
+Mon, Aug 15, 20227:00 p.m.–9:00 p.m.$215